Ighenri/Quiz-App/README.md

 ## Developer Quiz Application

-This is an application that test developers of their proper understanding on web development and their syntaxes
+This is an application that tests developers of their proper understanding on web development and their respective syntaxes

 When no answer is supplied by the player, the correct word is displayed